stephenredfield/InstructorResources/DayInTheLife.md

 - Sharing relevant personal stories - not just in response, but as a new thread of discussion.
 - Sharing relevant technology current events, also as a new thread.

 It is easy to fall into the trap of thinking that the students are in a correspondence course or are engaging in a “self-directed tour” of your materials.
-The goal is not to just “clear the board” and leave Piazza, but to create new engagements with your students, however you can.
+The goal is not to just “clear the board” and leave Ed Discussions, but to create new engagements with your students, however you can.

 **_Reflection: How can I show my students that I am here and that I care?_**